ajakka/react-native-here-explore/docs/INSTALLATION.md

 end
 ```

-Finaly in your terminal run `pod install`
+Finally, in your terminal, run `pod install`.

-If the app doesn't run properly on iOS, then you have to manualy add `react-native-here-explore` to the Target Membership of `heresdk`.
-You do so by opening xcode and naviagting to the `heresdk.xcframework` package inside the `Pods/Developement Pods/heresdk`, then checking `react-native-here-explore` on the right menu like shown in the image bellow:
+If the app doesn't run properly on iOS, then you have to manually add `react-native-here-explore` to the Target Membership of `heresdk`.
+You do so by opening Xcode and navigating to the `heresdk.xcframework` package inside the `Pods/Development Pods/heresdk`, then checking `react-native-here-explore` on the right menu as shown in the image below:

 <img src="assets/xcode_heresdk_target_membership.png" alt="XCode HERE SDK Target Membership" title="XCode HERE SDK Target Membership" width="100%">

-## Athenticate using credentials
+## Authenticate using credentials

-After setting up the SDKs on both platforms, we should initialize it using the `ACCESS_KEY_ID` and `ACCESS_KEY_SECRET` that we retrived previously.
+After setting up the SDKs on both platforms, we should initialize it using the `ACCESS_KEY_ID` and `ACCESS_KEY_SECRET` that we retrieved previously.

 Just go to your index.ts file and add this before the `AppRegistry.registerComponent(appName, () => App)`: